Processing building consents

 Producer statements will be considered for Council to be satisfied on reasonable grounds the proposed building work will meet the requirement of the Building Code.
 Any producer statement submitted by an appropriately qualified person must be accompanied by the correct design methodologies and supporting calculations.

 If we have to request further information (RFI), the statutory working day count clock stops.
 Information requests will be emailed to the agent in the first instance.
-If the required information is not received within 14 days, a reminder will go out to the agent and copied to the owner.
-Please note that if the requested information or advice is not received within 28 days, the application may be refused as per the Building Act section 50.
+Please note that if the requested information or advice is not received within 28 days we will make contact to check on progress, and the application may be refused as per the Building Act section 50.

-Finally, once all staff involved in the process are satisfied on reasonable grounds with the statutory compliance in accordance with section 49 of the Building Act, the building consent is granted.
+Once the Building Control Officer is satisfied on reasonable grounds with the statutory compliance in accordance with Section 49 of the Building Act, the building consent is granted.

 Your application will also require confirmation of compliance with the Resource Management Act and whether your application is subject to Development Contributions.
 This will be identified upfront with a Project Information Memorandum (PIM).
 Alternatively, if you do not apply for a PIM, this information will be attached to the issued building consent.